 For every school and college who take a trip with us, a Maya nut tree will be planted in Peru supporting reforestation and we pledge to offset an additional tonne of CO2 through the Brazilian Amazon deforestation project.
 Learn more here.

-Tailor-made Trips to Rome
+School Trips to Rome

-You will also be able to visit The Colosseum of Rome, which is one of the Seven Wonders Of The World.
+You will also be able to visit The Colosseum of Rome, which is one of the Seven Wonders of The World.
 At its peak the Colosseum could seat 50,000 spectators and took 12 years to build.
 It is estimated that over 500,000 people were killed in Colosseum during Roman reign.

 Price Shown includes